-Egypt's Journalists Syndicate is still pondering over whether to hold the midterm elections - initially scheduled for 5 March - or not following the rejection of the ministries of health and interior over coronavirus concerns, the Undersecretary of the Syndicate and the Head of the Elections Committee Khaled Miri announced on Tuesday.
+Egypt's Journalists Syndicate is still studying whether to hold the midterm elections, initially scheduled for 5 March, or not following objections from the ministries of health and interior over coronavirus concerns, Khaled Miri, the Undersecretary of the Syndicate and the Head of the Elections Committee, said on Tuesday.

-According to Miri, the syndicate held a meeting with the ministries of health and interior about the midterm elections on Tuesday and the officials of the ministry of health objected fearing spread of the coronavirus during the general assembly as it would endanger the health of the participants in the elections.
+According to Miri, the syndicate held a meeting with the health and interior ministries of health about the midterm elections on Tuesday, where the officials of the health ministry objected to holding the elections over fears of the spread of the coronavirus during the general assembly.

-He also revealed that the ministry of interior rejected a proposal to hold the elections in tents outside the syndicate HQ in Downtown Cairo.
+He also revealed that the interior ministry rejected a proposal to hold the elections in tents outside the syndicate HQ in Downtown Cairo.

-He also added that the syndicate’s board is waiting for a legal opinion from the State Council - Egypt's highest administrative court - before making a final decision on whether to hold the elections or not at the current time.
+He also added that the syndicate’s board is waiting for a legal opinion from the State Council before making a final decision on whether to hold the elections or not at the current time.

 Egypt has registered 178,774 cases of coronavirus since the outbreak began in February including 10,404 fatalities and 138,183 recoveries